 Second, is how many Jack Dempsey Cichlids you are planning to keep?
 They work best with other fish in groups.
 If you have a pair for breeding, don’t have tank mates.

 Third, is the fish that you choose for tank mates.
-They should be larger, and have a peaceful/non-aggressive temperament.
+They should be larger and have a peaceful/non-aggressive temperament, like community fish.

 When they are juveniles, they get along well with other South American Cichlids.
 However, they become intolerant of these fish when they age.
-If any problems arise, move them into a seperate tank.
+If any problems arise, move them into a separate tank.

 Other Jack Dempseys Cichlids.
 This one’s a no-brainer.
 These fish are comfortable with their species.